 Fig. 2.
 Bicubic upscaling vs. the SR model used for the video, shown on an image from the Urban100 test set (upscale factor X4)

 SR at the Edge

-Unlike many computer vision tasks like object detection, deep SR models increase rather than reduce the spatial dimensions of the data as it is being processed.
+Unlike many computer vision AI tasks like object detection, deep SR models increase rather than reduce the spatial dimensions of the data as it is being processed.
 Both the required compute and activation memory scale linearly with the number of pixels being processed.
 This makes SR more compute- and memory-intensive compared to other tasks.
 For example, state-of-the-art SR networks can take 20 seconds on high-end GPUs to perform X4 up-scaling of a 2K image .
 Edge SR applications (e.g., TV, gaming, conference) usually require real-time, or close to real-time operation on power-constrained devices.
 Although SR architectures are constantly improving in compute-efficiency they remain very computationally heavy.

 The combination of real-time requirements and the inherent compute and memory-intense nature of SR models, creates a set of constraints that is not easy to solve.
 The following are a few key parameters to consider in that regard:

 - Compute – the requirement to keep the spatial size large increases the number of compute operations per layer as the number of features increases.
 When deciding the compression ratio of images and the required end-result, it is useful to note that the speed of pre-upsampling networks depends mainly on the output size, while the speed of post-upsampling networks depends on the input size , and is therefore more practical in large models.